JPURBIA/random_token_generator/README.md

 - Listens to Redis key expiration events.
 - Handles expired tokens by removing them from the pool.
 - Runs as a separate daemon thread.

+#### `initial_cleanup.py`

+- Acquires a lock over redis set, so that other instances don't repeat cleanup.
+- Removes all the token which are not in the pool but might be there in the storage set.
+- Every instance either runs the cleanup before startup or wait for the cleanup to complete before startup.

 #### `redis_client.py`